-- Jersey/t-shirt unless otherwise noted, children wear play clothes from home. - Shorts (sweatpants/shirt when the weather turns cold) - Shin guards cover the shins and will need to be purchased by the parents at a Dick's store or Walmart.
+- Jersey/t-shirt often provided by the organization. - Shorts (sweatpants/shirt when the weather turns cold) - Shin guards cover the shins and will need to be purchased by the parents at a Dick's store or Walmart.
 (These are mandatory, and children may not participate without them) - Socks Shin guards should be covered with the socks.
-Therefore, "soccer socks" will seem long but they are meant to be worn over the shin guards. - Shoes can be flat "sneaker type" shoes however, at this age, shoes should be cleated soccer type shoes.
-No metal cleats or baseball type shoe can be worn.
+Therefore, "soccer socks" will seem long but they are meant to be worn over the shin guards. - Shoes can be flat "sneaker type" shoes.
+Shoes can also be cleated shoes.
+However, no metal cleats are baseball type shoe can be worn.
 Soccer shoes tend to be more universal than most other shoes.
-It is helpful to ask at the store what shoes can be worn for soccer. - A soccer ball size 4 (size 5 is for U13+ that are playing 11v11) - Water bring plenty of water for the length of the training.
+It is helpful to ask at the store what shoes can be worn for soccer. - A soccer ball size 3 or 4 (size 5 is too big for this age group) - Water bring plenty of water for the length of the training.
 Be mindful, children will spill or splash some of the water so this should influence the amount of water provided.

-Pre-season team meeting.
-(Ex: Socks over shin guards, water bottle, soccer ball,) should address equipment needs.
+Layout and follow up based on the Pre-season team meeting.
+(Ex: Socks over shin guards, water bottle, soccer ball,)

-Choose a session (or 2) for your weekly training(s).
+Choose a session for your weekly training.

 The training session should be player not coaches centered.
 Be prepared to adapt and modify the session based on their mood and attention span.
-Provide demonstrations for visual learners.
-Children should experience success as well as challenges.
-Coaches can use mistakes as meaningful learning opportunities.
-Everything is based on the individual player their understanding of the game.
+Provide demonstrations for visual learners, students enjoy players experience success and use mistakes as meaningful learning opportunities.
+Everything is based on the individual player and his/her ball.